AcademySoftwareFoundation/openvdb/tsc/process/deprecation.md

 When version 7.0.0 is released, OpenVDB will support VFX Reference Platform years 2020, 2019 and 2018.
 Support for Houdini 16.5 and C++11 will be dropped.

-Support for the previous ABI than meets the criteria above will be maintained until the subsequent minor release.
+Support for obsolete ABIs will not be dropped until the first minor release after the introduction of a new ABI.
 For example, the latest version to retain support for ABI=4 will be the release prior to 7.1.0.